 It may be a relatively recent addition to his filmography but we have absolutely no doubts Wolf of Wall Street will stand the test of time – it just gets better and better the more you watch it, and also provides too many damn perfect gif opportunities.
 DiCaprio was robbed of his first ever Oscar with his incredible full-throttle performance as Jordan Belfort, a real life broker who lived the lows and all the drug-induced highs Wall Street had to offer back in 90s.
 The film is relentless in its balls-out debauchery but there is a cautionary tale to Wolf of Wall Street.
 Not only that, the performances from DiCaprio and Jonah Hill – as well as the debut from Margot Robbie – are nothing short of mesmerising.

 4) Raging Bull (1980)

-When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, at best it was received as a mildly interesting read to pass the time.
+When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, at best it was received as a mildly interesting read to pass the flight home.
 But when put in the hands of Scorsese, LaMotta’s story of a 1940s boxer with severe personal problems became one of the most iconic boxing films ever made.
 Hooking up once again with Robert De Niro, Scorsese delivered a note perfect sporting film masterclass as well as the perfect drama about a man’s fall from grace.
 De Niro is unsurprisingly extraordinary as the lead, having gained over 60 pounds to play the part.
 Raging Bull also provided Joe Pesci with one of his first major roles – and gave us a glimpse of what was to come by working alongside the legendary director.